Diabetes and pregnancy: Physiology

-Pre-gestational diabetes can be classified as Type 1 or Type 2 depending on the physiological mechanism.
+Pregestational diabetes can be classified as Type 1 or Type 2 depending on the physiological mechanism.
 Type 1 diabetes mellitus is an autoimmune disorder leading to destruction of insulin-producing cell in the pancreas; type 2 diabetes mellitus is associated with obesity and results from a combination of insulin resistance and insufficient insulin production.
 Upon becoming pregnant, the placenta produces human placental lactogen (HPL), a hormone with counter-regulatory actions leading to increased blood glucose levels.
 In combination with pre-existing diabetes, these maternal physiological changes can lead to dangerously high blood glucose levels.
 This is significant because the consequences of poor glycemic control are more severe during pregnancy compared to non-pregnant states.

 Risks for the fetus

 The negative effects of pregestational diabetes are due to high blood sugar and insulin levels primarily during the first trimester of pregnancy (in contrast to gestational diabetes, which can lead to fetal complications during the second and third trimesters).
 Since this period is when many of the major internal structures and organs of the fetus are developed, pre-existing diabetes can lead to congenital abnormalities.
 These include abnormal development of the heart and the central nervous system (brain and spinal cord).
 Strong correlations have been reported between diabetes and sacral agenesis, holoprosencephaly, and longitudinal limb deficiency.
 With regards to the heart, increased likelihood of truncus arteriosus, atrioventricular septal defect, and single ventricle complex has been found.
-It is important to note that these complications are generally rare and can be averted with tight blood sugar control.
+These complications are generally rare and can be averted with tight blood sugar control.
 Mild neurological and cognitive deficits in offspring — including increased symptoms of ADHD, impaired fine and gross motor skills, and impaired explicit memory performance — have been linked to pregestational type 1 diabetes and gestational diabetes.

 Pre-existing diabetes can also lead to complications in the neonate after birth, including neonatal jaundice, hypoglycemia, and macrosomia.
 Pregestational diabetes does not, however, increase the likelihood of diseases due to chromosomal alterations (e.g., Down Syndrome).
 Furthermore, miscarriages are also increased due to abnormal development in the early stages of pregnancy.

 Furthermore, when blood glucose is not controlled, shortly after birth, the infant's lungs may be underdeveloped, which can cause respiratory problems.
 Hypoglycemia can occur after birth if the mother's blood sugar was high close to the time of delivery, which causes the baby to produce extra insulin of its own.
 A hyperglycemic maternal environment has also been associated with neonates who are at greater risk for the development of negative health outcomes such as future obesity, insulin resistance, type 2 diabetes mellitus, and metabolic syndrome.